appfast-io/docs/docs/widget/orthers.md

 ---

 # Other Widgets
-*Widgets carry many other useful functions.*
+*Widgets carry many other valuable functions.*

 ---